Transceiver & Receiver

 Analog Devices' ADALM-PLUTO SDR is actually an active learning module (PlutoSDR) and provides an introduction to the basics of software-based radio (SDR), radio frequency (HF) and wireless communication for electrical engineering students.

 The module is connected to a Windows PC via USB.
 The software SDR Console from Simon Brown, G4ELI, is available free of charge on the Internet and allows full duplex operation via QO-100.
 Since the Adalm-Pluto only has a tiny output power, a preamplifier is required.
 The module is not shielded, so it has to be installed in a housing beforehand.
 Mathias, DD1US, describes the installation in an HF-tight housing in his detailed article (in German).
+Modifications for QO-100 operation are being developed by Eduardo, PY2RN.

 LimeSDR are mini boards from Crowd Supply with software-based radio (Software Defined Radio, SDR) and represent a hardware platform for the development and prototyping of high-performance and logic-intensive digital and RF designs.